FAQs

 New Zealand citizen/resident

-Abortion services are free for most New Zealand citizens and residents.
+Most abortion services are free for most New Zealand citizens and residents.

 Non-New Zealand resident